 The Great Ocean Road isn’t the easiest of roads to drive on.
 If you’re not an experienced driver, you may find the winding lanes and sharp turns quite challenging.
 The road can become dangerous during poor weather conditions such as rain or snow, so keep your wits about you!
 If you really don’t fancy driving on the road the whole way, you can drive along the freeway which is just a few miles away from the coastal road.

-Want more Great Ocean Road facts?
+Planning your Great Ocean Road trip?